J1D1-7398/Py-Easy-Macros/README.md

 # Py-Easy-Macros
 Easy to setup macros written in python.
-It only supports keyboard keys for now, but I will add support to clicks and press buttons.
+It only supports keyboard keys for now, but I will add support to clicks, holding buttons and adding more macros.
 It should work fine on any system.
 If you have any questions or issue, feel free to set up an issue or contact me by e-mail.

 ## Requirements:
 ### Python: